ritua2/greyfish/cloud-distributed/README.md

 vi pilot.py
 ```

-Most of the instruction on usage of the script are defined inside script as comments.
-A video has been recorded to demonstarte the usage of the script.
+The instructions on the usage of the script are defined inside script as comments.
+Also, a video has been recorded to demonstarte the usage of the script.
 Link to the video: https://youtu.be/LG430D0IpeU

 --------------